tonyxiaochenxiao/tonyxiaochenxiao.github.io/_pages/about.md

 My research interests include algebraic topology and data analysis.
 More specific subfields of interest include topological data analysis, the further interpretation of persistence diagrams, the applications of sheaf theory, and dimensionality reduction.

+Please see my [teaching](https://tonyxiaochenxiao.github.io/teaching/), [research](https://tonyxiaochenxiao.github.io/research/), [talks](https://tonyxiaochenxiao.github.io/talks/), and [activities](https://tonyxiaochenxiao.github.io/activities/) subpages for academic details.
+To personally learn more about me, see [others](https://tonyxiaochenxiao.github.io/others/).

-I'm currently the vice president of the [AMS Graduate Student Chapter](https://www.ams.org/membership/studentchapters) at Northeastern University, as of January 2024.
+At Northeastern University, I'm currently the vice president of the [AMS Graduate Student Chapter](https://www.ams.org/membership/studentchapters) at Northeastern University, as of January 2024.

 Title 2
 ======